 Kerensa DeMars is a choreographer, performer and educator working in Flamenco dance.
 Her work explores the evolution of the ‘Flamenca’ archetype, the diverse roots of Flamenco and the poetry at the heart of the form.
 Elements of digital collage, poetry and cross disciplinary musical collaborations feature prominently in her productions.
 Kerensa has performed internationally at venues like the Royal Festival Hall in London, the Tivoli in Barcelona, Madrid's Teatro Calderón and the Fort Mason Center for the Arts in San Francisco.

-As an educator, Kerensa has recently been a guest instructor at Lawrence University, the Milwaukee Ballet School and the University of WI-Milwaukee.
-She teaches bilingual classes for youth in Milwaukee Public Schools and imparts regular workshops for all levels through Studio K. Kerensa is also a Board Member of the Wisconsin Dance Council which serves the needs of dance education in Wisconsin.
+As an educator, Kerensa holds a regular schedule of classes in Milwaukee and is a guest instructor with the Milwaukee Ballet School.
+She has recently been a guest instructor at Lawrence University, the University of WI-Milwaukee and as guest choreographer with the IU Jacob’s School of Music production of Carmen.
+She teaches bilingual classes for youth in Milwaukee Public Schools and imparts regular workshops for all levels through Studio K Flamenco.
+Kerensa has served on the Board of the Wisconsin Dance Council and the Isadora Duncan Dance Awards Committee.

 Site Photography: RevoPhoto